Monitor Aboriginal programs

 • making recommendations to improve government programs and service delivery

-• publishing our findings in special reports to Parliament and our Annual Report.
+• publishing our findings in special reports to Parliament, our Annual and Biennial Reports.

 Our reports to Parliament have changed how NSW government agencies and community service providers deliver services to Aboriginal communities.

-Branches within the Ombudsman’s office also consult with AEPD staff when handling complaints, projects and investigations that have a First Nations focus.
+Branches within the Ombudsman’s office also consult with APB staff when handling complaints, projects and investigations that have a First Nations focus.

 Contact us